Kelvin Simon

-Kelvin Craig Simon, nicknamed Shugy, is an Antiguan politician and member of the United Progressive Party in Antigua and Barbuda.
+Kelvin Craig Simon, nicknamed Shugy (/en/), is an Antiguan politician and member of the United Progressive Party in Antigua and Barbuda.
 Before entering politics, he worked as a guidance counselor and basketball player.

 Early life and education

 Simon spent 15 years in the public service of Antigua and Barbuda, where he worked as a guidance counselor at several schools, including St. Mary's Secondary School, Ottos Comprehensive School, and Villa Primary School.
 Simon holds a degree in counseling and human resource management from the Caribbean Nazarene College in Trinidad, and is a certified personal trainer.

 Simon played for the Antigua National Basketball Team.

 Political career

 Simon was first elected as the Member of Parliament for St. Mary's South in the 2023 general election.
 Running as a candidate for the United Progressive Party (UPP), he defeated the incumbent Samantha Marshall of the Antigua Labour Party (ALP) by a margin of 199 votes.

 In February 2023, a High Court judge ruled in his favor, allowing him to be sworn in as an MP despite ongoing legal disputes over his nomination.

 Simon's victory was challenged due to his previous status as a public servant at the time of his nomination, leading to a legal petition against his right to hold the seat.
 In response to the legal challenges and to ensure the legitimacy of his position, Simon resigned from Parliament in June 2023, triggering a by-election.
 In the subsequent by-election held in October 2023, Simon was re-elected, making him the first candidate to win two elections in the same year.
 Simon received 1,065 votes against his opponent's 891.

 After a series of resignations experienced by the UPP on 2024, Simon refuted rumors suggesting that he planned to step down from his position and relocate to the United States.